alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/05-custom-method-key.md

 :::info Usage scope

-Fully
+Fully customizable.

 :::

 Method key is used to identify all data associated with method instances and has a great effect, for example:

 - Caching of associated response data
-- Identity sharing request
+- Shared request identity
 - Associate the states returned by useHooks such as `useRequest`, so that it can match these states with `updateState`.

 By default, the method key is generated from the relevant request parameters of the method instance, which can accurately identify a request.